 Manasi: People and animals, their behaviour, quirks and stories amuse me a lot.
 I love observing how people react to things, their relationships and interactions with themselves and their surroundings, and how everything in the world weaves together to create social fabric as it exists.

-I enjoy interpreting small stories around me and documenting them through my drawings.
+I enjoy interpreting small stories around me and documenting them through my illustrations.
 By creating art, I endeavour to understand my place in the world and discover ways to contribute to it.

 CG.
 How do you manage to find humour in everyday life?